SAS: Rogue Heroes: Production

+Filming for the second series occurred in Croatia, Italy, England and Scotland over a six month period between May and September 2023.
+According to director Stephen Woolfenden, production for the six-episode second series consisted of 81 shoot days, about 370 scenes, and almost 2,000 slates over two units.

 Release

 The series made its premiere on BBC One on 30 October 2022 in the UK.
-It simultaneously made its US debut on Epix.
+It simultaneously made its US debut on Epix on 13 November 2022.
+In New Zealand, it was released on TVNZ+.

-The first episode was watched 5,526,000 times on iPlayer alone during 2022, making it the 5th most viewed individual programme on the platform that year.
+The first episode was watched 5,526,000 times on iPlayer alone during 2022, making it the fifth most viewed individual programme on the platform that year.

+In November 2024, the BBC released the first trailer for the second series.
+The second series premiered on 1 January 2025 on BBC One in the United Kingdom and on 12 January 2025 on MGM+ in the United States while Banijay Rights, a division of Banijay Entertainment, distributes the series internationally.

 Reception

+Series 1

 Writing in The Guardian, Antony Beevor commented that the series was "unmissable viewing", and "achieved the right balance of irreverence and admiration all the way through with a brilliant contrast in characters".

 The review aggregator website Rotten Tomatoes reported an approval rating of 100% with an average rating of 8.3/10, based on 12 critic reviews.
 The website's critical consensus said: "With a terrific cast inhabiting this roster of likeable rapscallions, Rogue Heroes is a fun throwback to down-and-dirty adventure stories."
-Metacritic gave the series a weighted average score of 78 out of 100 based on seven critic reviews, indicating "Generally favourable reviews."
+Metacritic gave the series a weighted average score of 78 out of 100 based on seven critic reviews, indicating "Generally favourable reviews".

-SAS: Rogue Heroes was the sixth most-watched UK drama series of 2022, and the fourth most popular of the year on the BBC.
+SAS Rogue Heroes was the sixth most-watched UK drama series of 2022, and the fourth most popular of the year on the BBC.

+Series 2

+The second series has gained a weighted average score of 83 out of 100 based on five critic reviews, indicating "Universal acclaim".
+Jack Seale of The Guardian gave the second series a positive review, awarding it five stars.
+Seale wrote that the series explored the themes of sacrifice and extreme adversity "in bringing out the male psyche."
+He also praised the second series' rock music soundtrack, freeze frames and action sequences.